Qiskit/rustworkx/docs/source/networkx.rst

 `graph <https://networkx.org/documentation/stable/tutorial.html#graph-attributes>`__,
 `node <https://networkx.org/documentation/stable/tutorial.html#node-attributes>`__,
-and `edge attributes <https://networkx.org/documentation/stable/tutorial.html#edge-attributes>`__ in addition to the hashable object used for node and edge payloads.
+and `edge attributes <https://networkx.org/documentation/stable/tutorial.html#edge-attributes>`__ in addition to the hashable object used for a node's payload.
 Retworkx has no analogous concept.
 Instead, the payloads for nodes and edges are any python object (hashable or not).
 This enables you to build similar structures to the attributes concept, but also use alternative structures specific to